FadlGh/FadlGh/README.md

 ### Game Development 🎮
 I have a keen interest in game development and enjoy creating immersive experiences.
 Whether it's designing game mechanics, developing game logic, or working on interactive graphics, I love the creative process of building games.

-### Web Development 🌐
-Exploring the vast world of web development is another area I'm enthusiastic about.
-From crafting responsive and user-friendly interfaces to diving into server-side scripting, I find joy in building web applications that make an impact.

-### Python Automation 🐍
+### Python Programming 🐍
-Python is my go-to language for automation.
-I love creating scripts and tools that streamline repetitive tasks, making life easier and more efficient.
+Python is my go-to language for automation, tools, data visualisation, and other fun programming projects.
+I love using this high-level programming language.

 ## Let's Connect: